fruition/.github/profile/README.md

 We are working at a feverish pitch to utilize AI for our clients.
 If you have an AI idea that can be applied to your business we're here to make it happen.
 Let's chat AI: https://fruition.net/contact

 ## Accolades
-We're a WordPress VIP partner, we have a team member on the Drupal security team, and we build cool new technologies supported by AI.
+We've grown several clients from SMBs to eight figure exits using our digital marketing skills.
+We're a WordPress VIP partner.
+We're on the Drupal security team.
+We build cool new technologies supported by AI.
+We protect critical infrastructure.
+We've rooted out some state sponsored bad actors.
 We're also on many of the Best Places to Work lists.

 ## More about Fruition
 Learn more at https://fruition.net